chw081/Personal-Email-Agent/README.md

 Managing a large inbox is time-consuming.
 Important messages get buried, follow-ups are missed, and low-value mail competes for attention.

 **Personal Email Agent** is a full-stack application designed to reduce that friction.
-Today it connects to Gmail, extracts readable email body text when available, displays real messages in a dashboard, and applies rule-based analysis to help users spot priority, category, and suggested actions.
+Today it connects to Gmail, extracts readable email body text when available, displays real messages in a dashboard, and applies Gemini-powered LLM analysis (with a rule-based fallback) to help users spot priority, category, and suggested actions.
 The long-term goal is to evolve this into a **personal email agent** — software that understands inbox context, surfaces what matters, drafts responses, and recommends next steps while keeping the user in control.

 This repository is intentionally structured so Gmail parsing, analysis providers, and UI can improve incrementally without rewriting the whole stack.

+---

+## Features

+- Gmail OAuth integration (read-only, local)
+- Real Gmail inbox retrieval with full body text extraction
+- Gemini-powered AI email analysis (priority, category, summary, action items)
+- Rule-based fallback analysis when LLM is unavailable or disabled
+- Extensible analysis provider architecture — swap providers via configuration
+- Bulk inbox analysis and inbox summary
+- Frontend dashboard with per-email AI Analysis panel

 ---